jasonmacduffie/isles-of-maga/factions.md

 Monarchists
 -----------
-A significant number of Elves, and some Humans, still advocate the return of the Elven Kingdoms.
+A significant number of Magfel still advocate the return of the Magfeli Empire.
 These people are known as monarchists.
 While advocating monarchism is not illegal, it is cause for suspicion, and even minor rouses to action can be a basis for arrest.
 Many monarchists go further, plotting the overthrow of the Republic.
 Although they are not representative of the general public feeling, there are enough monarchists to present a real threat if they become organized.
-The symbol of the monarchists is a crescent moon, which is an ancient magical symbol strongly associated with the Elves and sometimes Gora.
+The symbol of the monarchists is a crescent moon, or "Autumn Moon", which is an ancient magical symbol strongly associated with the Magfel and sometimes Gora.

 The Order of Ancients
 ---------------------